apache/trafficcontrol/docs/source/development/building.rst

 Once all dependencies have been satisfied, build using the Makefile at ``docs/Makefile``.

 Alternatively, it is also possible to :ref:`pkg` or to :ref:`build-with-dc`, both of which will output a documentation "tarball" to ``dist/``.

-..
-[3] A bug in `pygments` prevents Python 3.7.x from working with Sphinx